iotaledger/iri-db-migration/README.md

 05/26 11:34:01.097 [Thread-2] INFO  DB-Migration:38 - Gossiping tx 300 of 26751.
 Time elapsed: 0 Days 0 Hours 0 Minutes 0 Seconds
 05/26 11:34:01.110 [Thread-2] INFO  DB-Migration:38 - Gossiping tx 400 of 26751.
 Time elapsed: 0 Days 0 Hours 0 Minutes 0 Seconds
 ```

+N.B

+ - There is currently no way to pause and resume this stuf - Is it necessary?
+ - If the node restarts with this ixi in place, it'll start all over again.